News International phone hacking scandal: 2009–2011: Renewed investigations

-After the 2006 conviction of Clive Goodman and Glenn Mulcaire, and with assurances from News International, the Press Complaints Commission and the Metropolitan Police Service that no one else had been involved in phone hacking, the public perception was that the matter was closed.
-Nick Davies and other journalists from The Guardian, and eventually other newspapers, however continued to examine evidence from court cases and use Freedom of Information Act 2000 requests to find evidence to the contrary.
+Following the 2006 conviction of Clive Goodman and Glenn Mulcaire, and with assurances from News International, the Press Complaints Commission and the Metropolitan Police Service that no one else had been involved in phone hacking, the public perception was that the matter was closed.
+Nick Davies and other journalists from The Guardian, and eventually other newspapers, continued to examine evidence from court cases and use Freedom of Information Act 2000 requests to find evidence to the contrary.

 The Guardian July 2009 reports

 A small number of victims of phone hacking engaged solicitors and made civil claims for invasion of privacy.
 By March 2010, News International had spent over £2 million settling court cases with victims of phone hacking.
 As information about these claims leaked out, The Guardian continued to follow the story.
 On 8 & 9 July 2009, the newspaper published three articles alleging that: